Skip to main content

 1. Provides a welcoming and supportive learning environment

-2. Students do not feel free to ask questions and support each
+2. Students do not feel free to ask questions and support each other through new learning

 3. Learner frustration is reduced